Revisiting dynamics of quantum causal structures -- when can causal order evolve?: Channel Dynamics

 \subsection{The vibrating fibre}

-The clarity of the example of the broken fiber may be challenged by the mentioned implementation caveat.
-Here, we discuss the slightly more convoluted case of the vibrating fiber, but for which there is a clear experimental realisation.
+The clarity of the example of the broken fibre may be challenged by the mentioned implementation caveat.
+Here, we discuss the slightly more convoluted case of the vibrating fibre but for which there is a clear experimental realisation.

-In order to demonstrate entanglement enhanced classical communication, Ref.~\cite{Banaszek_et_al_2004} presents a practical demonstration of a depolarising channel with finite time memory.
-Here we will discuss how to adapt their setup such that the optical fiber can go from being an identity channel to being a depolarising channel, and back, through a physical setup that does not require the fiber to ``break into two''.
+In order to demonstrate entanglement-enhanced classical communication, Ref.~\cite{Banaszek_et_al_2004} presents a practical demonstration of a depolarising channel with finite time memory.
+Here, we will discuss how to adapt their setup such that the optical fibre can go from being an identity channel to being a depolarising channel, and back, through a physical setup that does not require the fibre to ``break into two''.

 In Ref.~\cite{Banaszek_et_al_2004}, the essential idea is that the vibrations of the fibre change its birefringence randomly in a way that scrambles the polarisation degree of a single travelling photon.
-Therefore, in the scheme mentioned above, the optical fiber is connected to a sequence of coupled pendulums that stay excited during the whole experiment and {destabilise the fiber's polarisation activity in a continuous and steady way.} One can hence consider a new setup, where the pendulum systems get slowly excited, and later on get de-excited due to dissipation continuously in time.
-This mechanism would affect differently in time the polarisation degrees of freedom of travelling photons, and the fiber will sometimes act as the identity channel, and sometimes as a depolarising channel.
-In more abstract terms, the state of the environment causes the channel to be decohered, then to come back to its coherence state after some time.
+Therefore, in the scheme mentioned above, the optical fibre is connected to a sequence of coupled pendulums that stay excited during the whole experiment and {destabilise the fibre's polarisation activity in a continuous and steady way.} One can hence consider a new setup, where the pendulum systems become slowly excited and later on become de-excited due to dissipation continuously in time.
+This mechanism would affect differently in time the polarisation degrees of freedom of travelling photons, and the fibre will sometimes act as the identity channel and sometimes as a depolarising channel.
+In more abstract terms, the state of the environment causes the channel to be decohered and then to come back to its coherence state after some time.

-This setup then implements the phenomenology that we are after: an optical fiber that can act as an identity or a depolarising channel, and which can be transformed from one state to the other via continuous and reversible transformations.
+This setup then implements the phenomenology that we are after: an optical fibre that can act as an identity or a depolarising channel and can also be transformed from one state to the other via continuous and reversible transformations.